ABKILLS/-html_assignment_weather_bootstrap/README.md

 folders--

+css folder contains css file
-bootstrap 3.3.7 folder contains abootstrap framework img folder contains all images used in projects files--
+img folder contains all images used in projects files--